 Knowing our neighbours turns the place where we live into a home.
 We can create our own strong communities by getting to know each other, one neighbour at a time.

 Getting to know our neighbours helps us to build better relationships and support each other.
 We can share resources, like borrowing a ladder or helping each other during severe weather events or other emergencies.
 We can all welcome new neighbours, say g'day and look out for each other.

 Know your neighbour short film

-For more information on Neighbourhood Day including resources and toolkits visit the national website, contact Council or email email@example.com.
+For more information, visit the Neighbour Day website, contact Council or email email@example.com.